 The Irish passport is indeed a very fine thing.
-Not only is it the symbol of continuing European identity after our rapidly advancing Brexit in March 2019, it is also a cleverly crafted demonstration of national pride.
+Not only is it the symbol of continuing European identity after our rapidly advancing Brexit in March 2019 [Ed: yes, we missed that one and the next one too] it is also a cleverly crafted demonstration of national pride.

 It is the entitlement and birthright of

 which includes its islands and seas

 to be part of the Irish Nation

 As if that’s not poetry enough there are also lines of WB Yeats and James Orr.
 I’ll come back to that but there’s an intriguing story weaving through the 34 pages illustrated with engravings of natural and built heritage, sports and musical instruments of many kinds.
 And music notes for those who might be tempted to hum the national anthem in a border check queue.
 It’s an elegantly confident declaration of twofold protection: the bearer is both a citizen of the European Union and of the Member State of Ireland.
 The plurality is further extended in the ringing words on the last few pages: